 The Molecular Analysis Facility (MAF) is a fully staffed instrumentation facility located in the UW Molecular Engineering & Science Building.
-Capabilities include microscopy, spectroscopy, and surface science.
+Capabilities include microscopy, spectroscopy, biophysics, and surface science.
 The facility is open to external users from academia and industry, as well as internal UW users.
 Users can be trained to independently perform experiments, or an experienced staff member can perform them for you.

 Since 2011, MAF has operated jointly with the Washington Nanofabrication Facility (WNF), which provides access to photo- and electron-beam-lithography, thin-film deposition, plasma and chemical etching, and characterization processes.

 Information about the MAF’s instrumentation and links are provided below, or through the links at the top of the page.